aswanthnarayan/ProgrammingNotes/PostgreSQL/PostgreSQL.md

         CREATE INDEX idx_active_users ON users (id) WHERE is_active = TRUE;
         ```

+### `EXPLAIN` and `EXPLAIN ANALYZE`

--   **`EXPLAIN` and `EXPLAIN ANALYZE`**: Your primary tools for diagnosing query performance.
+Your primary tools for diagnosing query performance.
     -   **`EXPLAIN`**: Shows the *estimated* execution plan that the PostgreSQL query planner generates for a statement.
 It tells you how it *thinks* it will execute the query (e.g., which indexes it will use, the join strategy, etc.).
     -   **`EXPLAIN ANALYZE`**: Actually *executes* the query and then shows the execution plan along with the *actual* execution times and row counts.
 This is far more useful for understanding real-world performance. **Warning**: It runs the query, so do not use it on `UPDATE` or `DELETE` statements in production unless you intend to make the change.
     -   **What to look for**: High-cost sequential scans on large tables, nested loops on joins without proper indexing, and inaccurate row estimates.

+### Partitioning

--   **Partitioning**: The process of splitting one large logical table into smaller, more manageable physical pieces called partitions.
+The process of splitting one large logical table into smaller, more manageable physical pieces called partitions.
 PostgreSQL handles the routing of queries to the correct partitions automatically.
     -   **Benefits**: Can dramatically improve query performance on very large tables, especially when queries access only a fraction of the data (e.g., querying sales data for just the last month).
 Also simplifies maintenance tasks like backups or archiving old data.
     -   **Partitioning Methods**:
         -   **Range Partitioning**: Partitions based on a range of values (e.g., by date).
         -   **List Partitioning**: Partitions based on a list of specific values (e.g., by country code).
         -   **Hash Partitioning**: Partitions based on a hash key, distributing data evenly among partitions.

+### Vacuuming

--   **Vacuuming**: A critical maintenance process in PostgreSQL.
+A critical maintenance process in PostgreSQL.
     -   **Why it's needed**: Due to MVCC, when a row is updated or deleted, the old version of the row (the "dead tuple") is not immediately removed from the data file. `VACUUM` is the process that reclaims the storage occupied by these dead tuples, making the space available for reuse.
     -   **`AUTOVACUUM`**: A background daemon that automatically runs `VACUUM` and `ANALYZE` commands.
 It is enabled by default and is crucial for the health of any active database. `ANALYZE` collects statistics about the contents of tables, which the query planner uses to make intelligent decisions.
 It is almost never a good idea to disable it.

----

-## 8. Advanced PostgreSQL Features
+## Advanced PostgreSQL Features

 Powerful features that provide advanced functionality beyond standard SQL.